PatrickMaiyer/Portapack_Wiki/Compile-firmware.md

 * For convenience the compiler will be installed to /opt/build

 * Needed steps
-1. update a Debian based OS
+1. Update a Debian based OS
-2. install the necessary ARM compiler to /opt/armbin (if not done before)
+2. Install the necessary ARM compiler to /opt/armbin (if not done before)
-3. make user mayhem dir
+3. Link ARM compiler to your bash environment
-3. clone mayhem repository from GitHub (if not done before)
+4. Clone Mayhem repository from GitHub (if not done before)
-4. do required modification for python 3 on source
+5. Giver user permission to the Mayhem repository
-5. setup environmental variables for compiler
+6. Do required modification for python 3 on source
-6. create makefile through cmake and compile
+7. Create makefile through cmake and compile
-7. flash the firmware
+8. Flash the firmware

 * Once done you only need to call 'make firmware' in the /opt/portapack-mayhem/firmware/build directory